 So yeah.

-All right, Ross, do the same one each night.
+All right, Russ, do the same one each night.

 Yeah, let's go.